chongyixue/DostEducation/README.md

 # Data Warehouse Schema-The Plan
 All of the tables created in this section will be stored in a google-managed PostgreSQL database.
-The warehouse contains smaller lookup tables joined from the database for easier joins to form the main fact table.
+The warehouse contains smaller lookup tables joined from the database for easier joins to form the main table such that slicing and aggregation can be made through this table.

 ## Fact Table
-The fact table schema can be modified, e.g. adding columns if metric requirements change.
+The main table schema can be modified, e.g. adding columns if metric requirements change.
 1. **mainfact**
 	- Keys
 		- User_id